The Nobel Prize in Literature 1961

 Residence at the time of the award: Yugoslavia

 Prize motivation: "for the epic force with which he has traced themes and depicted human destinies drawn from the history of his country."

 Prize share: 1/1

-Ivo Andri? initially wrote poetry, and his ideas were influenced by such philosophers as Kierkegaard.
+Ivo Andric initially wrote poetry, and his ideas were influenced by such philosophers as Kierkegaard.
 However, it was the historical epic that would become his main literary genre.
-Andri?’s works, including his novel Na Drini cuprija (The Bridge on the Drina), illuminate the destinies of individuals against a historical, cultural, and religious background.
+Andric’s works, including his novel Na Drini cuprija (The Bridge on the Drina), illuminate the destinies of individuals against a historical, cultural, and religious background.
 His stories not only convey great affection for people but also depict violence and cruelty.
 His stories are rich in astute psychological observations, and his language is characterized by simplicity and a wealth of details.